appcircleio/appcircle-docusaurus/docs/distribute/downloading-binaries.md

 :::info

-Please note that the log out option is available only if your testing distribution profile has an active authentication method.
+Please note that the log out option is available only if an active authentication method is present in your testing distribution profile.

 :::